-- 1 Establish role clarity, streamlined processes, and standard procedures and documentation - 2 Apply for accreditation by the Commission for the Accreditation of Parks and Recreation Agencies (CAPRA) - 3 Ensure that staff have the knowledge, resources, technology, and tools to effectively perform their roles - 4 Collaborate with the city's IT department to develop a central information repository where staff can request and/or receive data, information, support, and resources - 5 Improve the annual work plan process to clearly identify priorities, establish realistic allocations for staff time, and a framework for being able to decline projects or programs clearly and transparently - 6 Create a budget allocation and process to support innovation - Develop Key Performance Indicators - 8 Identify opportunities to partner with other city departments on services and/or maintenance responsibilities
+- 1. Establish role clarity, streamlined processes, and standard procedures and documentation - Apply for accreditation by the Commission for the Accreditation of Parks and Recreation Agencies (CAPRA) - Ensure that staff have the knowledge, resources, technology, and tools to effectively perform their roles - 4.
+Collaborate with the city's IT department to develop a central information repository where staff can request and/or receive data, information, support, and resources - Improve the annual work plan process to clearly identify priorities, establish realistic allocations for staff time, and a framework for being able to decline projects or programs clearly and transparently - 6.
+Create a budget allocation and process to support innovation - 7.
+Encourage behaviors to reduce the collective citywide carbon footprint